MrMisc/Outbreak_IC-Model/README.md

 ### Infection and Colonization
 This model distinguishes between two important disease-related concepts:infection and colonization
 #### Infection
 A state in of which a host carries the disease internally.
 They have some limited potential to spread such a disease.
-Infected hosts, for instance can undergo fecal shedding (such as for chickens innoculated with Salmonella Enteritidis) for a limited period of time. nfected hosts are identified in the model by setting the infected field to true.
+Infected hosts, for instance can undergo fecal shedding (such as for hosts innoculated with Salmonella Enteritidis) for a limited period of time. nfected hosts are identified in the model by setting the infected field to true.
 Disease transmission, however, DOES NOT occur when infected hosts come into contact with uninfected hosts.

 #### Colonization
 Colonization represents a more persistent state of infection where the disease-causing agents have established themselves within the host's body or environment.
 Colonized hosts are identified by setting the colonized field to true.
 Colonization can have a different impact on disease spread compared to simple infection.
 This includes via contact (if the user allows it to be possible within the **infection control panel**.